MattCotton20/HomeServiceRobot/README.md

 $ catkin_make
 ```

-#### Manually test SLAM:
+#### Map the environment using SLAM:
 ```
 $ cd ~/catkin_ws/src/scripts
 $ ./test_amcl.sh
 ```
 Use the `keyboard_teleop` terminal to manually control the Turtlebot.
 The mapping process can be seen in the RViz window.

-#### Navigate automatically using AMCL:
+#### Automatically navigate using path planning and AMCL localization:
 ```
 $ cd ~/catkin_ws/src/scripts
 $ ./test_navigation.sh
 ```
 Within RViz, use the 2D Nav Goal button to send position commands to the Turtlebot.
-The AMCL particle swarm can be seen as the robot localizes itself.
+The AMCL particle swarm can be seen as the robot localizes itself against the previously-created map.

 #### Pick up and drop off a virtual object:
 ```